maemo-leste/maemo-leste.github.io/content/ngi-funding-april-2021.rst

 their personal data.

-Seeing this, we managed to think about a few ideas of how this context could fit in Maemo Leste, and in the end we managed :) We managed to write an application and apply to the open call just before the deadline.
-A month or so later, we were contacted from the DAPSI team to tell us that our application passed and that we are going to receive funding for the milestones we chose to apply with!
-Obviously, this is fantastic news for us and it helps us sustain Maemo Leste.
+Seeing this, we managed to think about a few ideas of how this context could fit in Maemo Leste.
+We managed to write an application and apply to the open call just before the deadline.

+A month or so later, we were contacted by the DAPSI team to tell us that our application passed and that we are going to receive funding for the milestones we chose to apply with!
+Obviously, this is fantastic news for us and it helps us make Maemo Leste sustainable and future proof.

-The research we are planning to do in the scope of this grant is very interesting and will bring some much needed things to the Maemo ecosystem.
+The research we are planning to do in the scope of this grant is very interesting and will bring some much needed features to the Maemo ecosystem.
 We plan to develop various applets that will seamlessly integrate Tor, Wireguard, and OpenVPN into the system and enable a new layer of security and privacy for our community and users.

-Further on, we will also work a lot on Telepathy integration which will help us a lot in learning and understanding the internals of Telepathy, and open a good path towards communication integration and interfaces.
+Further on, we will also work on communication integration via the Telepathy framework.
 More concretely, in the scope of DAPSI, we will work on various interfaces:
 XMPP, GNU Jami, Matrix, and Signal messenger.
-These should all be able to work with Telepathy as the core, and give us a way to test and develop graphical interfaces for communication protocols in Maemo.
+These should all be able to work with Telepathy as the core, and give us a way to test and develop a generic graphical user interface to all these protocols in Mameo.

 Finally, we will develop a system library for interoprable sharing of files which will allow us to transfer and share files through various protocols that the system supports, e.g. the above-mentioned.